jsdclxvi/Reforestation/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.